valeriansaliou/sonic/README.md

 Sonic was built for [Crisp](https://crisp.chat/) from the start.
 As Crisp was growing and indexing more and more search data into a full-text search SQL database, we decided it was time to switch to a proper search backend system.
 When reviewing Elasticsearch (ELS) and others, we found those were full-featured heavyweight systems that did not scale well with Crisp's freemium-based cost structure.

 At the end, we decided to build our own search backend, designed to be simple and lightweight on resources.
-We did some benchmarks on how Sonic behaves at scale.

-TODO: benchmarks (graphs + tables + load tests)

 ## :fire: Report A Vulnerability